anonyaro/XFIChecker/README.md

 <a name="license"></a>

-# ⚡ Perfomance of XFIChecker on 1GB file
+# ⚡ Perfomance of XFIChecker on 1GB file (under wsl2)
 ```mermaid
 gantt
     title XFIChecker Performance (Execution Time)